-In 2016/17 Capita received 26 (8 for 2015/16) formal complaints from Active Fund members and these have all been resolved.
-There were three IDRP cases on the Active Fund raised during the year and one case went to the Pensions Ombudsman.
+In 2017/18 Capita received 14 (26 for 2016/17) formal complaints from Active Fund members and these have all been resolved.
+There were two IDRP stage 1 cases and two IDRP stage 2 cases raised on the Active Fund raised during the year and one case went to the Pensions Ombudsman.